Table of contents

-- Drink a lot of water, at least 3 to 5 glasses a day.
+- Drink a lot of water, at least 3 to 5 glasses daily.

 Stress & Anxiety

 To overcome stress and be calm enough to reduce the effects of IBS, engage in exercises that relax you.
-Techniques like stress counseling, meditation, yoga, or Tai Chi, etc can help you with relieving stress and anxiety.
+Techniques like stress counseling, meditation, yoga, Tai Chi, etc., can help the patient relieve stress and anxiety.

-Psychological conditions can contribute to IBS, therefore, treating these conditions can lead to the reduction of symptoms.
-Techniques like hypnotherapy, to alter the way the subconscious mind reacts to physical symptoms, and the Cognitive-behavioural therapy (CBT) to develop a positive mindset and relaxing attitude towards the condition.
-With these techniques, you can reduce the symptoms of IBS.
+Psychological conditions can contribute to IBS; treating these conditions can reduce symptoms.
+Techniques like hypnotherapy alter how the subconscious mind reacts to physical symptoms and Cognitive-behavioral therapy (CBT) to develop a positive mindset and relaxing attitude towards the condition.
+With these techniques, the patient can reduce the symptoms of IBS.

-To prevent IBS from surfacing, you have to maintain a healthy eating habit and dietary plan.
+To prevent IBS from surfacing, the patient has to maintain a healthy eating habits and dietary plans.
 Avoid every strenuous activity that can cause stress and exercise regularly to ease out and relax.
 Once the risk factors are put off through these steps, IBS can be controlled.

-IBS is a long-term disorder that can only be put into remission but cannot be completely cured.
-However, if it occurs and it is taken care of well, IBS takes 3 to 6 months to go into remission and for you to be back to your feet without the symptoms.
+IBS is a long-term disorder that can only be put into remission but cannot be cured entirely.
+However, if it occurs and is taken care of, IBS takes 3 to 6 months to go into remission and for the patient to return to normal life without the symptoms.